Officers Surround Antioch Home After Car Fleeing Police Rams Squad Car

 Officers did not give chase, but later spotted the car outside a house on the 40500 block of Route 83 in Antioch.
 Lake County sheriff’s officers and Antioch police surrounded the home, and were trying to contact anyone inside.

-Some nearby schools were placed on soft lockdown during the response, but said police told them the situation was under control, and students could be safely dismissed at the end of the day.
+Some nearby schools also wer placed on soft lockdown during the response, but said police told them the situation was under control, and students could be safely dismissed at the end of the day.